gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [GetSearchWordsData](#GetSearchWordsData)

-A successful response contains the keyword object with id that is updated.
+Get keyword object with id that is added.
 See example below or refer `GetSearchWordsDataSchema` for details